 We are called to be disciples of Jesus, but we are not expected to be disciples in our own strength.
 We are also powered to be His disciples, energized and given life through the promised Advocate, Helper, Holy Spirit.
-We are sustained and comforted by the very presence of Christ with us and in us and us in Him.
-We don't know fully, can't know completely, where this journey with Christ will take us but we can be sure that it will be interesting and fulfilling.
-Moreover we can also be sure that He will fulfill His promise of support, strength and even life eternal as He accompanies us.
-He has called us to be His disciples and He has powered us to be His disciples and we love Him for it.
+We are sustained and comforted by the very presence of Christ with us, and in us, and us in Him.
+We don't know fully, can't know completely where this journey with Christ will take us, but we can be sure that it will be interesting, and fulfilling.
+Moreover we can also be sure that He will fulfill His promise of support, strength, and even life eternal as He accompanies us.
+He has called us to be His disciples, and We love Him for it.